Fullscreen

 • A Pretty Tracker (in the tracker feature) is one that uses a template to customize the display of tracker items inside the tracker feature.

-Either way it is about displaying tracker items using a template.
+In all cases it is about displaying tracker items using a template.

 In tiki world a template can mean several similar things e.g. content templates all related to some kind of "coookie cutter functionality.
 TPL is short for Template and they can be used interchangably, here they both mean a page or a file having the instructions how to render some other page.